New-York-Taxi-Analyze/discovery-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.newyorktaxi.eureka-service' is invalid and this project uses 'com.newyorktaxi.eurekaservice' instead.
+* The original package name 'com.newyorktaxi.discovery-service' is invalid and this project uses 'com.newyorktaxi.discoveryservice' instead.

 # Getting Started